bgamari/ghc-wiki-import/commentary/compiler/hsc-main.md

 - The program is initially parsed into the [big HsSyn type](commentary/compiler/hs-syn-type).

-- `HsSyn` is parameterised over the types of the variables it contains.
+- `HsSyn` is parameterised over the types of the term variables it contains.
 The first three passes (the front end) of the compiler work like this:

   - The **parser** produces `HsSyn` parameterised by **[RdrName](commentary/compiler/rdr-name-type)**.
 To a first approximation, a `RdrName` is just a string.